Real-Time Sync: From HTTP to Reactive Backends

 What is Convex?

-Convex is a backend system that performs reactive updates automatically.
+Convex is a backend system that handles reactive updates for you, automatically.

-In short: Convex handles synchronisation, updates, and connection management.
-You focus on your app logic.
+In short: Convex takes care of synchronisation, updates, and connection management, so you can focus on your app logic.

 1. Automatic Memory (Reactive Queries) – the server knows who needs which data

-2. All or Nothing (Transactional Mutations) – changes are guaranteed to be complete
+2. All or Nothing (Transactional Mutations) – changes are guaranteed to land in full

-3. Always Connected (Real-time Subscriptions) – persistent connection without programming effort
+3. Always Connected (Real-time Subscriptions) – a persistent connection with no code on your part

 Function 1: Automatic Memory (Reactive Queries)

-The Solution: Convex automatically remembers who is looking at which data.
+The solution: Convex automatically keeps track of who is viewing which data.

-Back to the shopping list: When you and your partner open the shared list, the server automatically remembers who is looking at it – and when someone crosses off "milk", only these two browsers are informed and updated, not all other users of the app.
+Back to the shopping list: when you and your partner open the shared list, the server notes who is looking at it.
+So when someone crosses off "milk", only those two browsers get notified and updated, not everyone else using the app.

 Code Example